15 Surprising Ways Supermodels Were Discovered

-Part of the magic of supermodels is knowing that, however many years ago, they were mundane, ordinary people like us, until they were plucked from their hometowns unexpectedly and thrust onto the catwalk.
+Part of the magic of supermodels is knowing that however many years ago, they were mundane, ordinary people like us, until they were plucked from their hometowns unexpectedly and thrust onto the catwalk.
 Supermodel discovery stories are the epitome of rags-to-riches tales, and we can never get enough of them.
-And though stories about how the next “It” girls were discovered in supermarkets are now dwindling (largely due to social media), there are still a ton of surprising and entertaining supermodel discovery stories to look back on.
+And though stories about how the next It-girls were discovered in supermarkets are now dwindling (largely due to social media), there are still a ton of surprising and entertaining supermodel discovery stories to look back on.

-From the famous ’90s face who was discovered shucking corn to the iconic cover girl who was found in airport, we rounded up the most unusual places and times where supermodels were discovered.
-Find out how models like Naomi Campbell, Cindy Crawford, Coco Rocha, and Kate Moss made it big, ahead, and who knows?
+We rounded up the most unusual places and times supermodels were discovered, from the famous ’90s face who was discovered shucking corn to the iconic cover girl who was found in an airport.
+Ahead, find out how models such as Naomi Campbell, Cindy Crawford, Coco Rocha, and Kate Moss made it big, and who knows?
 Next time you’re at a surf shop, keep an eye out for the modeling agent who might make your career.

 Kate Moss

 Kate Moss, a 14-year-old schoolgirl from England, was waiting with her father, a travel agent, at John F. Kennedy Airport in New York City when renowned model scout, Sarah Doukas, spotted her.
-Moss and her father had been waiting three days for standby seats to England, so Doukas didn't bother them when she saw them arguing that the front desk.
+Moss and her father had been waiting three days for standby seats to England, so Doukas didn't bother them when she saw them arguing at the front desk.
 When they made it onto the plane, Doukas waited until the seat belt sign turned off before she immediately introduced herself.
 Soon after, Moss signed with Doukas's agency, Storm Models.

 "As soon as the seat belt sign switched off, we rushed over," Doukas told Business Insider.